CNC Machining Cost Estimator

 Turning Operations

-Boring: Internal diameter precision work, slower speeds
+Boring: Internal diameter precision work typically requires slower speeds and careful tool selection.

 Drilling & Boring